amzn/amazon-marketing-stream-examples/README.md

 ## Firehose Solution architecture
 ![Firehose Architecture diagram](architecture_firehose.png)

-This application is developed using Python and AWS Cloud Development Kit (CDK).
+This application, developed using Python and the AWS Cloud Development Kit (CDK), supports two deployment options: one for SQS and another for the new destination Firehose.
+However, SQS is the default deployment.

+### SQS deployment

 The SQS application deployment provisions the following AWS infrastructure components for each dataset and region combination: